BPA-CSIRO-Workshops/btp-module-rna-seq/handout/handout.md

 -   Be able to identify differential gene expression between two experimental conditions.

--   Be familiar with R environment and be able to run R based RNA-seq packages.

 We also have bonus exercises where you can learn to:

--   Perform transcript assembly using Cufflinks.
+-   Perform transcript assembly using Stringtie.

--   Run cuffdiff, a Cufflinks utility for differential expression analysis.
+    analysis.

 -   Visualize transcript alignments and annotation in a genome browser